reab5555/Entity-Reputation-Profiler/README.md

 * Problem Detection: Users often tweet about issues or problems they encounter with a product, providing early detection of potential flaws or areas for improvement.

 ### Disadvantages
-* Quality and Reliability of Information: Tweets can sometimes be misleading, incorrect, or based on incomplete information.
+* Quality and Reliability: Tweets can sometimes be misleading, incorrect, or based on incomplete information.
 * Potential for Bias and Manipulation: Tweets can be subject to bias or manipulation, such as paid endorsements, targeted campaigns against a product, or tweets written by bots.
 This can distort the real picture of a product's strengths and weaknesses.
 * Groupthink: Twitter can sometimes foster echo chambers, where only similar opinions are shared and amplified, leading to a biased view of a product’s reception.